ehoward119/user-data-demo/README.md

 # user-data-demo

-A basic demo of user-data-for-fraud-prevention npm package
+A basic demo of user-data-for-fraud-prevention npm package.

+Clone the repo to your local and run the following commands:

 ```sh
 yarn